-“For worship, can I read aloud something you’ve written — for example, as part of a pastoral prayer or in a sermon?”
+“For worship, can I read aloud something you’ve written on your blog — for example, as part of a pastoral prayer or in a sermon?”

 Yes, you’re welcome to read it aloud in the context of worship.
-You should also cite aloud in worship the title, source and author (that is, the blogpost title + rachelhackenberg.com + my name).
-If you quote my work in a sermon and if you post your sermon online, you should include a link back to my website in your online sermon text.
+You should also cite aloud in worship the source and author (that is, this website + my name).
+If you quote my blogged writing in a sermon and then you post your sermon online, you should include a link back to my website in your online sermon text.

 “Can I distribute a piece of yours via non-social-media avenues?”

-You may reprint a work of mine from this website in a worship bulletin for a single Sunday’s worship service(s) in a specific faith community, so long as that same bulletin also prints the title & source & author of the piece.
-If you adapt my work in any way, the printed citation needs to acknowledge the adaptation.
+You may reprint a work of mine from this website in a worship bulletin for a single Sunday’s worship service(s) in a specific faith community, so long as that same bulletin also prints the source and author of the piece.
+If you adapt my work, the printed citation needs to acknowledge the adaptation.

 You may share a work of mine from this website via email for not-for-profit, faith-related purposes, so long as a direct link to the original work is embedded in the email.

-You may reprint a work of mine from this website in a church newsletter, so long as that newsletter includes the title & source & author of the piece (blogpost title + rachelhackenberg.com + my name).
+You may reprint a work of mine from this website in a church newsletter, so long as that newsletter includes the source and author of the piece (rachelhackenberg.com + my name).
 If you adapt my work in any way, the printed citation needs to acknowledge the adaptation.

-You may not reprint my work without permission for a distributed publication.
+You may not reprint my work without permission for a circulated or for-purchase publication.
 For example, if a denomination produces a bulletin template for its churches, the denomination cannot use a work of mine in the template without my permission.

 You may not create your own link to my work.
 Primarily this means that you may not repost my work on your website in a way that generates a unique link to a piece of my work — for example, reblogging.
 (Sometimes I cross-post my own work, in which case you should review the permissions that are outlined on both websites where my work is published.)